-Many years ago I read an account written by a father of the struggle they were experiencing with their teenaged daughter.
+Many years ago I read a heart-opening account written by a father, of how they learned to embrace and celebrate the the Imperfectly Perfect completeness of their teenage daughter.

 The girl was overly emotional apparently.
 The slightest things would hurt her and she would either dissolve in floods of tears or blow every one away in terrible anger storms.
 As you can imagine, life was a roller coaster with her around.
 Never a dull moment.
 He related many incidents that showed how over the top her reactions and responses were.

 She didn’t want to make her parents sad.
 She knew they loved her.
-For a teen to believe in her parent’s love, is in itself a cause for celebration, given that the standard teen peeve is Nobody loves me.
-As long as they have this, I thought to myself as I was reading, they can’t really complain.
+For a teen to believe in her parent’s love, is in itself a cause for celebration, given that their standard teen peeve is Nobody loves me.
+As long as they have this certainly in their child’s heart, I thought to myself as I was reading, they can’t really complain.
 All else could be built upon this bedrock.

 The last thing he told them was to throw away their narrow perspective and to broaden their vision a bit.
-Yes, the girl is emotional (a given).
+Yes, the girl is emotional (that’s a non-negotiable given).
 She cannot be altered too much (another given).
 An emotional person’s reactions are larger than life (a third given).
-But these reactions and responses are not always bad or undesirable, they are very touching and positive too (the paradigm shift).
+But these reactions and responses are not always bad or undesirable.
+They can be (and were) very touching and positive too (the paradigm shift).

 That’s when these parents began to look at the positive effects of their daughter’s extreme sensitivity.
 They began to notice the way she would always take care of her friends.
 They noticed the way she intuitively understood when her mother was tired and needed some comforting.
 She went out of her way to do things even for random strangers.
 When a neighbor was taken ill, she volunteered to take care of her four year old son.
 She did such a wonderful job of it that the child never realized that something untoward was happening in his life.
 He looked upon those days as a kind of extended picnic.